The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 Continuing South the trail executes a ninety-degree turn West to begin dropping down to cross the highest reach of Boulder Creek on the West side of Boulder Peak.
 After crossing tiny Boulder Creek the trail bends Southward to almost parallel the creek South.
 Fifty feet South of Boulder Creek there are fine camps on both sides of the trail.

-Sometimes the best views are behind you.
+Sometimes the best views are behind us!

 We continue the moderate climb South that began when we crossed Boulder Creek, but now the trail South is tracing the arcing top edge of a steep tributary chute plunging down to the East Carson River far below.
 We work our way up and over a ridge arm descending off the Sierra crest down the Western Sierra flank.
 This ridge arm divides two of the Westward draining canyons that feed Boulder Lake and Creek.
+We just camped along the Northern drainage holding Boulder Creek, now we are crossing into the unnamed drainage running down to Boulder Creek, along with the trail down to the TYT via Boulder Lake and Creek.

 Everything to our East of where we are standing drains into the East Carson River, and flows East into the desert.
 Everything West of where we are standing eventually drains into the Clarks Fork of the Stanislaus River, and ends up in the Pacific Ocean.